btsbits/doorsserver/README.md

  - Internet connection to the RPi (a USB WiFi adapter will required on model 'A's but an Ethernet cable can be used for all 'B' models.
 Other USB adapters for other types of connections may also be available)
  - at least one sensor/switch that can be wired to the Piface Digital
 # Setup #
+ - connect door sensor switches to the piface digital input terminals with pin 8 as a common connector for all switches.
+ - connect the common and NO pins of piface digital a relay to the wires of the garage door opener button.
  - Install Raspbian OS to SDCard according to the distribution's instructions (if pre-installed, skip this step)
  - connect to the RPi using a USB keyboard and TV/Monitor
 or: